NayamAmarshe/gameready/README.md

 ## FAQ ❓

-- **Why not install Bottles?** Because Lutris in my experience works way better and has better compatibility.
+- **Why not install Bottles?** Because Lutris in my experience has worked way better than it and also has had better compatibility.
-- **Why not install [insert driver here]?** Because drivers can be finicky and break systems if done wrong.
-If you know any drivers that are universally stable and improve gaming in any way, please submit a PR :)
+- **Why not install [insert driver here]?** Because drivers can be finicky and break systems if done the wrong way.
+If you know of any drivers that are universally stable and improve gaming in any way, please submit a PR :)